Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 * ``nuitka-hints.py`` - file in this directory
 * ``hinted-mods.py`` - file in this directory

-Execute the following command to compile your **_pytorch_** script:

-``python nuitka-hints.py --user-plugin=torch-plugin.py yourscript.py``

-Execute this command for other scripts (imit the torch plugin):
+To compile your script in standalone mode, execute this command:

 ``python nuitka-hints.py yourscript.py``

-``nuitka-hints.py`` will invoke the Nuitka compiler with all required parameters generated automatically.
+``nuitka-hints.py`` will determine the required standard plugins and invoke the Nuitka compiler with all required parameters generated automatically.

 You may see a number of information messages about ignored modules (which you can ignore).
 There may also be some warnings which you can ignore, too (hopefully).

 The duration of the compile will obviously vary with the size of your script and with the number of packages it uses.
-Using complex packages like ``pytorch``, ``sklearn``, ``numpy``, ``scipy`` and similar will cause compile times go up to several minutes.
+Using complex packages like ``tensorflow``, ``pytorch``, ``sklearn``, ``numpy``, ``scipy`` and similar will cause compile times go up to several minutes.

 See [here](https://github.com/Nuitka/NUITKA-Utilities/edit/master/hinted-compilation/hinted-compile.jpg) for a graphical overview of this process.